frm/sns/README.md

 **⚠️ WARNING: This library is missing automatic tests and is not yet deemed production ready.
 Proceed at your own peril ⚠️**

-SNS is the internal wrapper for AWS SNS used at Avenue.
+SNS is the internal wrapper for AWS SNS used in some of my projects.

 A few goodies: